kpaxico/portfolio/README.md

 # Data Science
 I have always liked to play with the data and unearth hidden things.
-Of course, then there was no modern AI, data science, machine learning technologies or services to speak of.
-We were creating OLAP cubes, writing mind-boggling MDX queries and waiting patiently for our local servers to generate the result.
-Then, cloud was only mean the thing in the sky and when an algorithm is mentioned, it only meant another quick sorting logic :)
+Of course, then, there were no modern AI, data science, machine learning technologies, or services to speak of.
+We created OLAP cubes, wrote mind-boggling MDX queries, and waited patiently for our local servers to generate the result.
+Then, the cloud only meant the thing in the sky, and when an algorithm is mentioned, it only meant another quick sorting logic :)
 I have began my journey to formal data science around 201X with ....

 # Experience